 Spreading your carbohydrate foods over 3 meals and 2-3 snacks each day can help manage your blood glucose levels.
 Large amounts of carbohydrate foods at any one meal or snack can cause blood glucose levels to rise too high.
+Skipping main meals may also lead you to overeat at the next main meal, or lead to extra snacking.
 Your dietitian can advise you on the amounts of carbohydrate that are right for you.